patrick-steele-idem/morphdom/README.md

 `morphdom` does not rely on any virtual DOM abstractions.
 Because `morphdom` is using the _real_ DOM, the DOM that the web browser is maintaining will always be the source of truth.
 Even if you have code that manually manipulates the DOM things will still work as expected.
 In addition, `morphdom` can be used with any templating language that produces an HTML string.

-The transformation is done in a single pass and is designed to minimize changes to the DOM while still ensuring that the morphed DOM exactly matches the target DOM.
+The transformation is done in a single pass of both the original DOM tree and the target DOM tree and is designed to minimize changes to the DOM while still ensuring that the morphed DOM exactly matches the target DOM.
 In addition, the algorithm used by this module will automatically match up elements that have corresponding IDs and that are found in both the original and target DOM tree.

 # Usage